TALAKONA TOURISM | PLACES TO VISIT & TRAVEL GUIDE TO TALAKONA

 At a distance of 49 km from Bakarapet, 64 km from Tirupati, 120 km from Horsley Hills, 192 km from Chennai, 241 km from Bangalore and 89 km from Chittoor, Talakona Falls are situated in Sri Venkateswara National Park near Nerabailu Village of Yerravari Mandal of Chittoor district in Andhra Pradesh.
 The gorgeous waterfall falling deep into a valley from a height of around 270 feet makes it the highest waterfall in Andhra Pradesh and also one of the top Tourist places in Andhra Pradesh.
-It is one of the ideal getaways from Chennai & Bangalore for a day trip.
+It is also one of the popular waterfalls near Bangalore.

 The waterfalls are placed amidst dense forest surrounded by natural beauty and greenery.
 It is believed that the water of Talakona Falls is enriched with herbs with healing powers.
 Talakona was declared as Bio-Sphere Reserve in 1990 because of wide variety of plant species present in the region.
 In this forest, one can find variety of endangered species like sambar, porcupine, cheetal, golden gecko, Indian giant squirrel, slender loris, panther and mouse deer etc. Talakona means 'head hill' in Telugu.
 This place is believed to be the starting point of Seshachalam Hills which are extended till Tirumala.